21 Best Artist Portfolio Websites (Examples) 2026

 The minimalist header and footer have the same background color as the page’s base to achieve a neater appearance.

-Note: Besides creating an online portfolio website, add links to live projects so potential clients can have a better feel of the quality of your work.
+What stands out: Besides creating an online portfolio website, add links to live projects so potential clients can have a better feel of the quality of your work.

-11. Gina Kirlew
+3. Gina Kirlew

 Built with: Squarespace